 The simple answer to that is something that the writer managed to deliver every few pages — conflict, conflict, conflict.

-To many writers and audience members, it may have been enough to just showcase the survival of this stranded character.
-But the true strength of this script was how the writer piled more and more and more conflict into the premise and onto the character.
+To many writers and audience members, it may have been enough just to showcase the survival of this stranded character.
+But the real strength of this script was how the writer piled more and more and more conflict into the premise and onto the character.

 It was bad enough he was stranded on this island after such dire circumstances.
 But the writer managed to keep us invested by offering new and ever-evolving conflicts during almost each and every scene.